twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-03-beginning-of-beings%zh.rst

 The five causes are: ignorance, volitional formation, craving, clinging, action.
 The five results are: consciousness, name and form, sense bases, contact, feeling → infinity (without practice).
 It’s similar to a tree: Tree → fruit → tree → fruit, etc.

-With round of existence (vaṭṭa): kilesa vaṭṭa→kamma vaṭṭa→vipāka vaṭṭa (defilement→action→khandha) →kilesa vaṭṭa→kamma vaṭṭa→vipāka vaṭṭa, etc. (Something similar to eating→excreting→eating→excreting, etc. on and on.
+With round of existence (vaṭṭa): kilesa vaṭṭa → kamma vaṭṭa → vipāka vaṭṭa (defilement → action → khandha) → kilesa vaṭṭa → kamma vaṭṭa → vipāka vaṭṭa, etc. (Something similar to eating → excreting → eating → excreting, etc. on and on.
 What a mess?!
 This is saṅkhāra dukkha).

 There are two views: atta diṭṭhi (self view) and anatta diṭṭhi (not self view).
 By seeing not-self view, ignorance and craving are not extinct yet.
 But you  become a stream-enterer (sotāpanna) and are free from the planes of misery.
 After killing diṭṭhi, continue to kill ignorance and craving.
 You must do the work of the right path factors (sammā maggaṅga) and look for a spiritual friend (kalyāṇa-mitta).